How To Achieve Soft Glam Makeup In 5 Steps, By Huda Kattan

 Eyes and brows

 "Defined and fluffy brows are an absolute must," says Huda.
-"Using the #Bombrows Microshade Brow Pencil, £15, I would create natural hair strokes that will give a full and fluffy look."
-Also try REFY Brow Sculpt, £16, which will give you the brushed up, bushy brow effect without the sticky feel.
+"Using the #Bombrows Microshade Brow Pencil, $26, I would create natural hair strokes that will give a full and fluffy look."

 Advertisement

 Depending on how glam you want to go, Huda suggests finishing eyes with soft, fluttery lashes to help bring the look together.
-"For a soft glam look I would usually just use the Legit Lashes Mascara, £24, to lengthen and curl my lashes as it truly is an amazing mascara that looks like falsies."
+"For a soft glam look I would usually just use the Legit Lashes Mascara, $41, to lengthen and curl my lashes as it truly is an amazing mascara that looks like falsies."
 You could add more subtle false lashes if you like.
-Try Eylure's Lash Illusion No. 301, £10.
+Try Eylure, $10.99.

 @tahiyahali